 MAXWELL AIR FORCE BASE, Ala. --

-The current investment includes LEDs for 850 exterior fixtures, 72 ramp fixtures and 5,000 interior fixtures throughout 11 buildings.
-The base aims to convert all fixtures to LEDs on Maxwell and Gunter over the next eight to 10 years, projected to save nearly 3.3 million kilowatt hours (kWh) annually.
+The team’s goal is to convert all fixtures to LEDs over the next eight to 10 years, projected to save nearly 3.3 million kilowatt hours (kWh) annually.

 -Replace street and parking lot lights with LEDs - Working a project in conjunction with privatized electrical utility provider.